watches checked per year

 The Watch Register is the largest international database of lost and stolen watches available for due diligence.
 It is the central database used by police forces, insurance companies, private individuals and the trade worldwide to record losses, and to check whether a watch has been registered as stolen.

-The database currently lists over 60,000 lost and stolen watches, and is growing rapidly.
-The Watch Register holds registrations for over 850 brands, manufacturers and watchmakers.
-These include Rolex (over 20,000), Omega, Cartier, Patek Philippe, Breitling, TAG Heuer, Hublot, IWC, Piaget, Panerai, Audemars Piguet, Jaeger LeCoultre, Breguet, Tissot, Vacheron Constantin, Baume & Mercier, Bulgari, Chopard, A. Lange & Sohne, Apple Watch and many more brands.
+The database currently lists over 70,000 lost and stolen watches, and is growing rapidly.
+The Watch Register includes registrations for over 850 different brands, manufacturers and watchmakers, in particular Rolex (over 22,000), Omega, Cartier, Patek Philippe, Breitling, TAG Heuer, Hublot, IWC, Piaget, Panerai, Audemars Piguet, Jaeger LeCoultre, Breguet, Tissot, Vacheron Constantin, Baume & Mercier, Bulgari, Chopard, A. Lange & Sohne, Apple Watch and many more brands.
 The database also includes vintage, antique and pocket watches.

 The Watch Register offers due diligence services to the watch trade, which allow pawnbrokers, watch dealers, auction houses and collectors to check the status of a watch on the database within 5 minutes and from as little as £2 per search.